 1. Google's Consistent High Quality

-Speaking of quality, Google, the world's leading search engine, undoubtedly tops the list of organizations that have maintained a consistently high quality of its software.
-Google has indeed driven the so-called fourth industrial revolution or the digital revolution that rules the web world today.
+Google, the world's leading search engine, undoubtedly tops the list of organizations known for its consistently high-quality software.
+Google has indeed driven the so-called fourth industrial revolution or the digital revolution that rules the world wide web today.

 2. QuickBooks' Continuous Innovation

-Ceaseless innovation or updating software can also be a core competency in business.
-A leading example of this is QuickBooks, in the accounting software industry.
-For decades, the organization has been adding new features and tools that other platforms hardly could.
+Continuous innovation can also be a core competency in business.
+A leading example of this is QuickBooks, a well-known platform in the accounting software industry.
+Over decades, the organization has consistently added new features and tools that set it apart from competitors.

-Continuous innovation, therefore, is the crux of the competency model of this company.
-This competency has also enabled the business to be the first choice of accounting software for businesses of all sizes.
+Innovation, therefore, is the crux of this company’s competency model.
+With this, QuickBooks has established itself as the first choice for accounting software across businesses of all sizes.

-Not only does Dropbox enable fast and simple file sharing, but it also makes these possible at an incredibly reasonable price, which leads to a lot of value addition for the customers.
-Business owners must pay less than $20 per month for a wide range of solutions that include watermarking features, cloud storage, offline file access, and e-sign tools.
+Dropbox enables fast and straightforward file sharing at an incredibly reasonable price, which delivers value to its customers.
+For less than $20 per month, business owners can access a wide range of digital solutions, including watermarking features, cloud storage, offline file access, and e-sign tools.

 4. Amazon's Excellent Customer Service

-No matter how robust and powerful an organization’s business intelligence system is, unparalleled customer service can always stand out as a core competency in business.
+No matter how robust and powerful an organization’s business intelligence system is, unparalleled customer service still stands out as a core competency in business.

 5. Target's Strategic & Successful Marketing

-If a company can create a distinctive brand image and market it well, this can turn out to be a core competency in itself.
-An interesting example of strategic and successful marketing being used as a core competency in business is Target.
+If a company can create a distinctive brand image and market it well, this can be its core competency.
+An interesting example of strategic and successful marketing as a core competency is Target.

-Their brand is undeniable, whether looking at the employees in red shirts or the branded white bull terrier mascot.
-The familiar fonts, along with the consistent red and white motif, have always grabbed the attention of sellers and customers alike for decades.
+From its employees’ uniforms to the iconic white bull terrier mascot, Target’s brand presence is unmistakable.
+Its familiar font, along with the consistent red and white motif, has grabbed the attention of both sellers and customers for decades.

 6. McDonald's Formidable Buying Power & Size

-Alongside buying power, its supply chain is also large enough to enable it to purchase food at low prices and sell processed meals at highly competitive prices.
+Alongside buying power, its large-scale supply chain enables it to procure food at low prices and offer processed meals at highly competitive rates.

-While these examples are of some world-leading companies, even small businesses can identify their core competencies and create unique ones to stand out.
+While these examples highlight the competencies of world-leading companies, small businesses too can identify their core competencies and create unique strengths to stand out.

 How To Identify the Core Competencies in Your Business

-Even with a thorough understanding of what core competencies in business mean, identifying the specific ones for your company might seem challenging.
-You can follow the steps below or turn to a business consulting firm to help you identify your unique capabilities and how to leverage them.
+To better identify your company’s core competencies, you can follow the steps below or turn to a business consulting firm.
+They can help you pinpoint your unique capabilities and create strategies on how to leverage them.

 1. Go Through Your Company’s Mission Statement